You need answers

 When problems or questions requiring deep mathematical and computing knowledge arise, they cannot always be solved within your organization.
 University of Waterloo Mathematics researchers work in partnership with commercial companies, industry research groups and government bodies to find answers.
 We analyze data, design systems, optimize resources, model processes and facilitate communication methods.

-UWaterloo Mathematics has an unparalleled breadth of knowledge and practice.
+Waterloo Mathematics has an unparalleled breadth of knowledge and practice.
 Our people are experts in the languages of math and computing.
 From car air bags to medical imagery, our research teams work on applied and theoretical problems, impacting a wide variety of industries and products that people use every day.
 The prospect of a new or difficult problem is what stimulates our imagination.
 We’re driven to find answers - the answers you need to drive innovation.

 Areas of applied expertise

 Whether optimizing portfolios, perfecting tetherless computing networks or delivering best-practices data to health practitioners – our researchers thrive on challenge and look forward to discovering new ways of applying their skills.
-The list below is just a sample of the many projects UWaterloo Mathematics teams have worked on in financial services, scheduling and logistics, health science, information technology and modelling and computation below.
+The list below is just a sample of the many projects Waterloo Mathematics teams have worked on in financial services, scheduling and logistics, health science, information technology and modelling and computation below.

-UWaterloo Mathematics works closely with private companies, professional organizations and regulating bodies within the financial services sector.
+Waterloo Mathematics works closely with private companies, professional organizations and regulating bodies within the financial services sector.
 Our track record includes work in insurance, banking, policy-making and investment.

 - Creating algorithms for financial problems and risk management

 - Developing hedging strategies for pension planning and fund management

 - Designing portfolio optimization strategies with transaction costs